Tuna

 Description

-Tuna Saku are the ideal cuts of tuna for sashimi.
-Saku means "block" in Japanese and refers to the way this tuna is cut: straight, compact blocks, perfect for sashimi and sushi.
-This cut size originates from Japan, where chefs work with precision to create the finest tuna slices.
+Saku refers to the most ideal cuts of tuna for sashimi.
+Saku means 'block' in Japanese and refers to the way this tuna is cut: straight, compact blocks, perfect for sashimi and sushi.
+This cutting format originates from Japan, where chefs work with precision to create the finest cuts of tuna.

 Taste & Quality

-The result of this active lifestyle at 250 meters depth is a texture reminiscent of meat and a flavor full of character.
-These blocks are free of bones and skin and have the highest fat percentage for a delicious piece of fish.
-Here you can taste the real character.
+The result of that active lifestyle at a depth of 250 meters is a texture reminiscent of meat and a flavor full of character.
+These blocks are boneless and skinless and have the highest fat percentage for a delicious piece of fish.
+Here you taste what character is.

 This fish is your best friend if you want to get started with sashimi: thinly sliced tuna served raw.
-A delicacy and culinary highlight from Japan, and now also enjoyed worldwide.
-Of course, you can also pan-fry this fish for a special piece of meat, but feel free to check out our tuna loins or steaks .
-Serve your sashimi with a little soy sauce or, for example, sesame oil.
+A delicacy and culinary masterpiece from Japan, and now also in the rest of the world.
+Of course, you can also fry this fish for a special piece of seafood, but feel free to take a look at our tuna loins orsteaks.
+Serve your sashimi with some soy sauce or, for example, sesame oil.

 Thawing tip:

-For best results, thaw the tuna slowly in the refrigerator (8–12 hours).
-Thawing too quickly will compromise the quality of this fish.
-Do not use a microwave or lukewarm or warm water.
+For best results, thaw the tuna saku slowly in the refrigerator (8–12 hours).
+Thawing faster compromises the quality of this fish.
+Definitely do not use a microwave or lukewarm or warm water.

 Packaging